openpnp/openpnp/User-Manual.md

 - **Width**: The width of the panel as measured in the direction of the X-axis of the panel's coordinate system.
 This value is important for OpenPnP to correctly compute placement locations on the bottom side of the panel.
 It is also used when graphical representations of the panel are displayed.
 - **Length**: The length of the panel as measured in the direction of the Y-axis of the panel's coordinate system.
 Currently this is only used when graphical representations of the panel are displayed.

 When a Panel is selected in the list, the middle table of the tab shows the panel's children.
-These are the boards and/or subpanels that comprise the panel.
-Similar to boards, Panels also have their own coordinate system in which the location and orientation of its children (and the panel's fiducials, if any) are defined.
+These are the boards and/or subpanels that make up the panel.
+Similar to boards, Panels also have their own coordinate system in which the location and orientation of their children (and the panel's fiducials, if any) are defined.
 And, as with boards, it is highly recommended that the origin of the Panel be placed somewhere that is easy to recognize when viewed through the top camera.
-Typically, this will be the lower left corner of a rectangular panel.
+Typically, this will be the lower left corner of a rectangular panel (when viewed from the top) with the positive X-axis to the right.
 See [[Understanding Board Locations]] for all the details.

 The columns shown in the Children table are:
 - **Board/Panel ID**: This is a user defined identifier for the child.
 This needs to be unique for each child of a panel.